-Table 2 Standards for activities located in the Medium Density Residential Precinct and the High Density Residential Precinct Non-compliance status network, including pedestrian safety.
-49.5.23 Outlook Space RD An outlook space that meets the following standards shall be provided from the face of a building containing windows to a habitable room in a residential unit: Discretion is restricted to effects on residential amenity.
-49.5.23.1 Principal living room: 1-2 storeys: 84m in depth and 4m wide 3 storeys: 10m in depth and 4m wide 4 storeys and above: 12m in depth and 4m wide 49.5.23.2 Principal bedroom: 3m in depth and 3m wide 49.5.23.3 All other habitable rooms: 1m in depth and 1m wide Notes: Outlook spaces are to be the same height as the floor height of the building face to which it applies, with the depth to be measured at right angles from the window to which it applies. b.
-Outlook spaces from different rooms within the same residential unit or residential flat may overlap. c.
+49.5.23 Outlook Space RD Discretion is restricted An outlook space that meets the following standards shall be provided from effects the face of a building containing windows to a habitable room in a residential residential amenity.
+49.5.23.1 Principal living room: 1-2 storeys: 8m in depth and 4m wide 3 storeys: 10m in depth and 4m wide 4 storeys and above: 12m in depth and 4m wide 49.5.23.2 Principal bedroom: 3m in depth and 3m wide 49.5.23.3 All other habitable rooms: 1m in depth and 1m wide Notes: Outlook spaces are to be the same height as the floor height of the building face to which it applies, with the depth to be measured at right angles from the window to which it applies. b.
+Outlook spaces from different rooms within the same residential unit or residential flat may overlap.
 Outlook spaces may be located within the site or over a public street, swale, or other public open space but not otherwise over another site. d.
 Outlook spaces shall be clear and unobstructed by buildings.
-Center line of window Principle Living Room Outlook Space Principle Living Room Outlook Space Principle Room Outlook Space 49.5.24 Outdoor living space RD Each residential unit shall have an outdoor living space that meets the following standards: Discretion is restricted to: 49.5.24.1 At ground level: Minimum area of 20m2, which can be comprised of ground floor and/or balcony/roof terrace space with a minimum dimension of 43m for ground level and 1.8m for above ground level. a. effects on residential amenity;b.
-The extent to 49.5.24.2 Above ground level: Minimum area of - 1 bedroom unit: 8m2 2 bedroom unit: 10m2 which any common space is adequate for providing outdoor
+49.5.24 Outdoor living space Each residential unit shall have an outdoor living space that meets the Discretion is restricted following standards: At ground level: Minimum area of 20m2, which can be 49.5.24.1 effects on a. comprised of ground floor and/or balcony/roof terrace space residential with a minimum dimension of 4m for ground level and 1.8m for amenity; above ground level.
+The extent to which any 49.5.24.2 Above ground level: Minimum area of common space is 1 bedroom unit: 8m adequate for 2 bedroom unit: 10m providing outdoor